rockstor/rockstor-doc/interface/overview.rst

 (see our :ref:`createshare`) have already been created, appropriate for the Rock-on requirements, e.g. a *plex-media* share and a *plex-config* share.

-As a one-time setup activity, it is also necessary create the :ref:`rockons_root` share.
+As a one-time setup activity, it is also necessary to create the :ref:`rockons_root` share.

 .. _rockons_root: